Published

 “If you’re not soil testing, you’re already behind,” he said March 7 at the Christian County Livestock and Forage Conference in Clever, Missouri.
 Know what you need when you order fertilizer to avoid a shotgun approach.

 Although 2023 fertilizer prices are down from last year, prices are still high enough that a soil test can pay off.
-See the MU Extension publication “Soil Sampling Hayfields and Row Crops” at extension.missouri.edu/g9217.
+See the MU Extension publication “Soil Sampling Hayfields and Row Crops” at extension.missouri.edu/publications/g9217.

 Grazing and haying affect nitrogen levels differently.